kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 -->

 - [x] Other (treat as last resort)
-  - Details: We can determine if the feature is being used by comparing the expected and actual scheduling results.
+  - Details: We can determine if this feature is being used by checking deployments that have only `MatchLabelKeys` set in `TopologySpreadConstraint` and no `LabelSelector`.
+These Deployments will strictly adhere to TopologySpread after both deployment and rolling upgrades if the feature is being used.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?